charalampidi-gabriella/cpe400/README.md

 ### `open_chat_window(alias)`

-This function creates a new window once the user is successfully logged in.
-It allows users to send and receive messages through a socket connection to the server.
+This function creates a graphical user interface (GUI) for the chat client.
+When called, it initializes a new window and creates a text widget for displaying incoming messages (message_text) and an entry widget for typing messages (input_entry).
+It defines two inner functions, send_message() and receive_messages().

 #### Parameters